CBD Success Story

 When I was fourteen my father was in a horrible car accident.
 On one hand, he was lucky to have survived, on the other, he now had extreme injuries to his neck and back, brain damage, couldn’t work, and couldn’t care for himself.
-He suffered already with PTSD from the Vietnam War, and after his accident this was exaggerated.
+He suffered already with PTSD from the Vietnam War, and after his accident, this was exaggerated.
 He had fits of anger, despair, and even was delusional at some points due to his brain damage.
-I cared for him, and got a job as soon as I could, but even with endless doctors appointments he could find no relief.
-That is, except from one thing: cannabis.
+I cared for him and got a job as soon as I could, but even with endless doctors appointments, he could find no relief.
+That is, except for one thing: cannabis.

-There was a downside to smoking regular cannabis for both me and my father however, being that we both preferred to be clear-headed, and didn’t want to feel stoned all the time.
-It was then I began to search for products that were high-CBD, or exclusively CBD.
+There was a downside to smoking regular cannabis for both me and my father, however, is that we both preferred to be clear-headed, and didn’t want to feel stoned all the time.
+It was then I began to search for products that were high-CBD or exclusively CBD.
 My world was opened up into a new range of things to choose from, and I tried as many as I could get my hands on while sharing it all with my father, and now my mother too as she had begun to suffer from arthritis.

 The first thing I tried were vape cartridges.
 They worked so well for me that I bought one for each of my parents.
 My father called me the next day.
 He’s not an expressive man: he bears his burdens stoically.
 Yet on this phone call he cried.
 “Daughter,” he said to me holding back his tears, “I haven’t slept that well in years.
 It took my pain away.”
 I was elated and emotional thinking that this medicine, with no nasty side effects, that came from the earth and was produced by honest, local, people, had helped him so much.
 It solidified cannabis healing as one of my lifelong passions, and now almost ten years later I am just as passionate about it as I was in that moment.